TD22057/insteon-mqtt/README.md

 - send remote commands (get db, refresh state) to devices via MQTT
 - correctly handle commands arriving while db is being downloaded
 - modify the all link database on the PLM modem.
+- modify the all link database on each device

 Things remaining to do for the initial release:

-- modify the all link database on each device
 - automatically link devices to the modem including all needed groups (for complicated devices like the fanlinkc, smoke bridge, and thermostat)
 - command line tool for sending messages (short cut to MQTT publish)
+  - include some kind of reply system (mqtt session ID) for getting results back from command
 - command line tool for running the server
   - logging control
   - config file and db save file location control